How To Make Guitar Picks

 You can get a solvent based ink to stamp a custom logo or whatever else you want on your new picks!

-The ink is called Stazon and you can get it HERE.
+The ink is called Stazon and you can find it on Amazon.[/p]

 The only other thing you need to get other than the ink pad is some sort of stamp.
 You need a stamp with your logo design or band's name.
 You can google custom made ink stamps to buy or you can make your own.
 It's possible to carve out your stamp design in a potato!
 Once you have a stamp dip it in ink then stamp your pick with it and allow it to dry.
 Adding gloss paint over the top helps it stay longer.
 Be sure to test on some cardboard or other plastic first.